browserengineering/book/book/animations.md

 Now that we can see the example, it seems pretty clear that we should make a surface for the contents of the opacity `SaveLayer`, in this case containing only a `DrawText`.
-Note that this is *not* the same as "cache the display list stuff for a DOM element subtree"!.
+Note that this is *not* the same as "cache the display list for a DOM element subtree"!.
 To see why, consider that a single DOM element can result in more than one `SaveLayer`, such as when it has both opacity *and* a transform.

 Putting the `DrawText` into its own surface sounds simple enough: just make a surface and raster that sub-piece of the display list into it, then draw that surface into its "parent" surface.
-In this example, the resulting code to draw the child surface should be something like this:
+In this example, the resulting code to draw the child surface should ultimately boil down to something like this:

-    def draw_into_parent(parent_canvas, child_surface, sk_paint,
-        surface_offset_x, surface_offset_y):
-        parent_canvas.saveLayer(paint=sk_paint)
-        child_surface.draw(canvas, surface_offset_x, surface_offset_y)
-        parent_canvas.restore()
-    # ...
-    draw_into_parent(parent_canvas, child_surface, skia.Paint(Alphaf=1.0))
+    opacity_surface = skia.Surface(...)
+    draw_text.execute(opacity_surface.getCanvas())
+    tab_canvas.saveLayer(paint=sk_paint)
+    opacity_surface.draw(tab_canvas, text_offset_x, text_offset_y)
+    tab_canvas.restore()

 Let's unpack what is going on in this code.
+First, raster `opacity_surface`.
-First we create a new conceptual "surface" on the Skia stack via `saveLayer`, then draw the `child_surface` we've created and stored, then finally `restore`.
-Observe how this is *exactly* the way we described how it conceptually works *within* Skia in [Chapter 11](visual-effects.html#blending-and-stacking).
+Then create a new conceptual
+"surface" on the Skia stack via `saveLayer`, then draw `opacity_surface`, and finally `restore`.
+Observe how this is
+*exactly* the way we described how it conceptually works *within* Skia in [Chapter 11](visual-effects.html#blending-and-stacking).
 The only difference is that here it's explicit that there is a `skia.Surface` between